GDPR and AI: How Belgian SMEs Can Adopt AI Without Legal Risk

 2. Document your processing activities

 GDPR requires a record of processing activities.
 When you adopt a new AI tool, add it to this register: what data it uses, the legal basis, the purpose, and who the data processor is.
-This step is routinely skipped during rapid tool adoption and becomes a problem during audits.
+This step is routinely skipped during rapid tool adoption and becomes a problem during audits, since it is the first thing a supervisor checks.
+A simple spreadsheet is enough for an SME: one row per processing activity, updated with each new tool.
+The initial effort is modest, and it protects you.

 3. Establish a legal basis for each use case